enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 1. Client requests a page including a `<delete-button></delete-button>` tag.
 2. Enhance SSR finds the component in `app/components/delete-button.mjs`.
 3. Enhance SSR runs the `render` method of the `DeleteButton` class on the server.
-4. The entire page is returned to the client.
+4. The entire page is returned to the client as HTML and CSS.
 5. The client encounters a `script` tag and downloads it from the server.
 6. This `script` tag includes the code for `DeleteButton` so it is evaluated and executed.
 When executed the `custom-elements.define('delete-button', DeleteButton)` method will be called registering your web component with the browser.